Let Our Iowa And Nebraska Disability Discrimination Lawyers Protect Your Workplace Rights

 • Refusing to provide a reasonable accommodation to employees with physical or mental disability that would allow them to work

 The best way to request an accommodation is in writing.
 If you have an employee handbook, read it!
 It will likely contain information about how to do this.
 Write a letter, note, or email that includes information about your disability and a request that your employer accommodate you.
 If you already know what you need for an accommodation, include that information as well.
 Once you request an accommodation, your employer is required to work with you in what is called the “interactive process” to determine a reasonable accommodation.
-Sometimes those accommodations are easy, like changing your schedule; other times it can be difficult to determine the best course of action to accommodate you.
+Sometimes, those accommodations are easy, like changing your schedule.
+Other times, it can be difficult to determine the best course of action to accommodate you.
 Your employer does not have to grant the exact accommodation you request.

-No. The law for disability benefits under the Social Security Act has a completely different definition of what it means to be “disabled” than the definition that applies in employment laws like the ADA.
+Yes, disability laws do apply to you.
+The law for disability benefits under the Social Security Act has a completely different definition of what it means to be “disabled” than the definition that applies in employment laws like the ADA.